Key Highlights

 Appealing vs. Reapplying: Which is Better for Schengen Visa?

 The decision to appeal the rejection or submit a new application depends on a few factors.
-Here is a comparison that will help you decide the best course of action:

 -